GE Contemplates Dismantling Major Division

 ADVERTISEMENT

-On Tuesday, GE said it would book a $6.2 billion charge in its fourth quarter and would have to set aside $15 billion over seven years to bolster insurance reserves at its GE Capital unit, surprising investors with deeper-than-expected problems in a business many thought the company had left behind.
+"GE is a relic of a bygone era," said Robert Salomon, a management professor at New York University's Stern School of Business.
+Mr. Salomon said former GE Chief Jack Welch's status as "darling of Wall Street" in the 1990s allowed his pursuit of diversification to work when the same approach failed for many other managers and conglomerates.

+The idea that companies from different industries can be managed together in an efficient way and help offset growth cycles doesn't add a lot of value, Mr. Salomon said.
+Over the last decade, former CEO Jeff Immelt worked to shift the focus back to the industrial operations, but ultimately didn't do enough, he added.

-The charge follows a reassessment of the conglomerate's remaining insurance business.
+The charge disclosed Tuesday follows a reassessment of the conglomerate's remaining insurance business.
 Although GE sold much of its financial-services operations after the 2008 financial crisis, it kept on its books billions of dollars of coverage for long-term-care policies that had been sold by other insurers to consumers.
-Those policies promise to pay for nursing homes and other care for individuals.
+Those policies -- about 300,000 of them -- promise to pay for nursing homes and other care for individuals.

 Although GE hasn't covered new policies since 2006, it and other insurers have begun to reckon with what are emerging as deep shortfalls.
 Over the past several years, many insurers have sought regulatory approval from state insurance departments to increase rates, with partial success, saying they aren't collecting enough in premiums to offset the claims as those individuals age.